landris006/librepods/linux/README.md

 - Conversational Awareness
 - Battery monitoring
 - Auto play/pause on ear detection
+- Hearing Aid features
+   - Supports adjusting hearing aid- amplification, balance, tone, ambient noise reduction, own voice amplification, and conversation boost
+   - Supports setting the values for left and right hearing aids (this is not a hearing test! you need to have an audiogram to set the values)
-- Seamless handoff between phone and PC
+- Seamless handoff between Android and Linux

 ## Prerequisites